Welcome

 Léonie trained at the Royal Academy of Music obtaining their RAM diploma and LRAM (Speech & Drama) and won the Poetry Society’s Gold Medal for verse speaking.

 Léonie was given a Camden Good Citizen Award for her outstanding work for the community and was also honoured as an Associate of the Royal Academy of Music for her contribution to the Arts.
 In 2016 Pentameters was chosen as an Asset of Community Value.
-Léonie has a one-woman show My life in Alternative Arts and compères Moon At Night, an open evening every Sunday at 7.30pm at Pentameters Theatre, which she runs with her musician partner, Godfrey Old.
+Léonie has a one-woman show My life in Alternative Arts and compères Moon At Night, an open evening that was happenking every Sunday at 7.30pm at Pentameters Theatre, which she runs with her musician partner, Godfrey Old.
+Leonie also organsies and hosts a mutitude of free events for reading, poetry and music per week.

 In 2019, Léonie was the recipient of a Lifetime Achievement Award and Hampstodian of the year.
 In the 2020 New Year Honours List she was awarded a Medal of the Order of the British Empire (BEM) for services to British Theatre and to the community in Hampstead.